galeone/galeone.github.io/_posts/2020-03-25-facectrl-control-media-player-face.md

 ## Overview

-Let's start by looking at the final result: below you can see how FaceCTRL works when launched in debug mode-
+Let's start by looking at the final result: below you can see how FaceCTRL works when launched in debug mode.

 {:.center}
 <iframe width="720" height="480" src="https://www.youtube.com/embed/48N4IU5XB6c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>